 Respect for the rights of others guides DRS in much of its work in the UK and overseas.

 In the UK our staff are supported by policies intended to deliver a workplace that promotes dignity and respect.
 A proactive approach is taken to any circumstance which could potentially damage the health or a colleague’s ability to carry out their role safely, including zero tolerance to bullying, harassment, discrimination or victimisation of any sort.
-DRS also provide an excellent range of healthcare benefits along with flexible working and a strong emphasis on providing a good work life balance.
+DRS also provides an excellent range of healthcare benefits along with flexible working and a strong emphasis on providing a good work-life balance.